yingyang0729/Yang_Ying_Mini_APP/README.md

 1. JSON and HTML-these kinds of files are put on the folder Yang_Ying_FIP_leve3;
 2. CSS-it contains all css file;
 3. images-it contains all image files;
-4. includes-it contains a PHP file;
+4. scripts-it contains a PHP file;
 5. js-it contains all JS files;
 6. Sass-all Sass files;
-7. Home,About,Artworks, Package, Contact HTML;
+7. index.htm;
 8. One README.md file;
-9. Three JSON files.
+9. one JSON files.
+10. one MySQL table

 ## History
 TODO:
 The FIP project is finished by Ying Yang.
 As the only developer, I would like to explain the project.

+1. Set up the basic structure with HTML and CSS
+2. Add the fetch function with JS.
+This step is for fetching JSON files.
+3. Create a database on my local phpAdmin and export the MySQL table.
+The table contains all information of the JSON files
+4. Create a database on my hosting and Import the MySQL table into my hosting database
+5. Change the Connect.php files and Json.php.
+Add the password, username, url, etc.
+6. Fetch the files of MySQL table.

 ## Credits